hwen/catch-atp-data/README.md

 # catch-atp-data

+##About
+catch atp data from official website and return json format data

 ##How to use
 1.git clone or download zip
 2.in project root dir, open your terminal and run (**insure that you had installed node and npm**)